security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-The value in ``origin_id:location`` is to be taken directly from the geospatial data source.
-For example, if a Location is derived from OpenStreetMap, we take the value from OSM's "id" attribute and place it in the ``origin_id:location`` attribute.
-Along with :ref:`name:annotation <location-name-annotation>` and :ref:`geo_type:qa`, ``origin_id:location`` is needed in order for automation tools to identify the object within the geospatial data source.
+The value in :ref:`origin_id:location` is to be taken directly from the geospatial data source.
+For example, if a Location is derived from OpenStreetMap, we take the value from OSM's "id" attribute and place it in the :ref:`origin_id:location` attribute.
+Along with :ref:`name:annotation <location-name-annotation>` and :ref:`geo_type:qa`, :ref:`origin_id:location` is needed in order for automation tools to identify the object within the geospatial data source.
 Where a Location is arbitrarily defined, or is derived from a data source that does not provide a ID number, the Staff Researcher can provide one.

 geo_type:qa